Over the last five years, the iron ore swap has emerged as the leading instrument for hedging and risk management for producers and consumers alike.

 FIS was instrumental in developing this market, encouraging the development of the swap, its acceptance by major trading houses and expanding the availability of clearing.
 Iron ore is one of the biggest dry bulk commodities traded and shipped.
-Total estimated iron ore production in 2010 was 1.7bn tonnes; seaborne trade was estimated at 1bn tonnes and worth approximately $150bn.
+Annual iron ore production is around 2bn tonnes with seaborne trade in 2012 estimated at 1.2bn tonnes and worth approximately $154bn.

 Trades can also be settled bilaterally against the Metal Bulletin MBIO or Platts Iron Ore Index, generally under an International Swaps and Derivatives Association agreement.
-Trades can be made on a per month, per quarter or per calendar year basis and prices quoted up to 24 months forward.
+Trades can be made on a per month, per quarter or per calendar year basis and prices are quoted up to 24 months forward.
 The availability of clearing at LCH.Clearnet, CME, NOS and SGX AsiaClear ensures that the iron ore swap is designed to meet the needs of the market, through elimination of counterparty risk and future regulatory requirements.